rubyjiang18/Machine-Learning-System-Design-Interview/ML_System_Design/chaptet_2_visual_search_system.md

 For images, resize, scale, normalization, consistent color mode...

 ### 3. Model Development
-3.1 Model selection: CNN and transformered based
+3.1 Model selection: CNN and transformer based

 3.2 Model training: constrastive learning that train the model to distinguish similar and dissimilar images.